dimakura/reforma/core/README.md

   }
 })

-profileInstance.serialize()
+profileType.serialize({id: 1, firstName: 'Amerigo', lastName: 'Vespucci'})
 // => {id: 1, firstName: 'Amerigo', last: 'Vespucci', full_name: 'Amerigo Vespucci'}
 ```

-By default calculated fields are not serialized, but as the example above shows, by putting them into `serialMap` we can get calculated fields in resulting JSON.
+By default calculated fields are not serialized.
+But as the example above shows, by putting them into `serialMap` we can get calculated fields in resulting JSON.

 ## Data sources